 Assertiveness (α = 0.86). e.g., Stand up for your rights when someone wronged you.

 4. The self-efficacy for learning questionnaire (Mor, 2001, Salomon, 2002) is based on models by Bandura, 1986; Schunck, 1990; and Pintrich & De Groot, 1990.
 We examined the self-efficacy for the learning variable using 24 statements.
-The questionnaire distinguishes between three dimensions of self-efficacy for learning required for effective functioning: academic learning, learning in a computer environment, and learning alone or in teams.
+The questionnaire distinguishes between three dimensions of self-efficacy for learning required for effective functioning: academic learning, online learning in a computer environment, and learning alone or in teams.
 The questionnaire was validated by three expert readers who found that it addressed self-efficacy for learning and distinguished between the three dimensions of self-efficacy examined (α = 0.79).

 5. An open-ended questionnaire included additional questions regarding four academic issues: The student’s expectation of completing their degree studies on time, their institution’s level of attention to SEL issues, their participation in SEL activities during their degree studies before and during the COVID-19 pandemic (yes/no), and the extent to which they feel affiliation and belonging to their academic institution.
-This questionnaire provided information about students’ reflections on SEL and required qualitative analysis.

 Data analysis Data were analyzed using IBM SPSS version 21.
 First, we examined the reliability of the questionnaires by Cronbach’s alpha.
 The Kolmogorov-Smirnov test was used to examine the normal distribution of the main variables.
 For summarization and analysis of the data, we used frequency distribution for categorical variables and means and SD for quantitative variables.

 Pearson correlation was used to analyze the relations between the main research variables.
-To examine the relations between the socio-demographic variables and the main research variables, we used Pearson/Spearman correlation analysis and an independent sample t-test.
+To examine the relations between the socio-demographic variables and the main research variables, we used Pearson/Spearman correlation analysis..

 Hierarchical linear regression analysis was performed to predict SEL.
 Socio-demographic variables were used in the first step of the model, followed by the other independent variables.
 Baron & Kenny’s (1986) regression model was used for mediation analysis.
 We used two-way ANOVA to examine the interaction between social efficacy and cultural empathy and SEL.